minjiechen/minjiechen.github.io/_pages/about.md

 <a href="https://ece.princeton.edu/people/minjie-chen">Prof. Minjie Chen</a> <br />Electrical and Computer Engineering <br />Andlinger Center for Energy and the Environment <br /> Princeton University, USA

-<br />At Princeton, we develop power electronics systems for humanity and for the future.
+At Princeton, we develop power electronics systems for humanity and for the future.
 We create new knowledge and push the boundaries in all aspects, including:
 - Power electronics <a href="#">theories</a>
 - Power electronics <a href="#">materials</a>
 - Power electronics <a href="#">applications</a>